exposit/zerowriting/lcd_screen/setup.md

 This sets the theme (I typoed gruvbox when making the file so I have my own easy to identify copy to personalize, yay), sets true-color so the theme will work, removes the gutters (spacers, line numbers, just don't have space), enables soft-wrap, and makes ctrl+s save the file.

 When helix feels comfortable and you know how to UNDO and REDO properly, you can turn on the autosave by adding a line to the config file for it.
 Don't do this until you feel solid on how the program works.
-Sometimes a shortcut will be set up to delete paragraphs or something, and if you don't know how to bring them back it's better to close the whole thing unsaved than autosave.
+Sometimes a shortcut will be set up to delete paragraphs or something, and if you don't know how to bring them back it's better to close the whole thing unsaved and autosave might prevent that.

 Note: it's entirely possible at this point that your rclone files (set up with sudo because otherwise they won't have permission to write properly) will no longer be accessible to your regular helix install!
 Yay!